teltomas/PhotoWebApp/README.md

 Web App to publish a photo portfolio.

-This web page was created in Flask on behalf of a CS50x end project.
+This web page was created in Flask on behalf of a CS50x finish project.

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/teltomas/PhotoWebApp/blob/main/static/p_thumb1.png">